MediaMath/qasino/README.md

 - python-requests
 - python-txzmq
 - python-jinja2

-Alternately, you can build qasino using [Docker](https://www.docker.com/).
-This will let you deploy qasino in a Docker container.
-Simply call the Docker build command on the Dockerfile included in this repo:

-    docker build -t="my-container-name" /path/to/qasino/Dockerfile

-##Running

 The server and the client can be run right from the main directory.
 They will find the libraries they need in the lib directory.
 To run the server: